DongeunPaeng/moments/README.md

 - [x] Brings cards closer to each other in the large screen
 - [x] Fix footer (center items)
 - [x] Make Join page
-- [ ] Understand try, catch, and finally
+- [x] Understand try, catch, and finally
-- [ ] Make locals middleware to send messages from server to main.pug
+- [x] Install 'mongoose'
+- [x] Install 'dotenv' to bring variables from .env file into process.env
+- [x] Configure mongoose options - useNewUrlParser, useFindAndModify
-- [ ] Build and connect to mongoDB
+- [x] Build and connect to mongoDB
+- [x] Make User, Video, Comments Schema
+- [x] Install 'passport'
+- [x] Install 'passport-local-mongoose' to easily register new users
+- [x] Make passport.js file to configure passport-local-mongoose methods
+- [ ] Understand serialize/deserialize user and passport.js configuration
+- [ ] Study about necessity of 'next' parameter in postJoin
+- [ ] Insert new users to MongoDB
 - [ ] Make e-mail authentication
 - [ ] Make page to reset password
+- [ ] Understand when to use cookie-parser and cookie store
 - [ ] Limit each image's size
 - [x] Check if passwords match
-- [x] Use passport to authenticate users
+- [ ] Use passport to authenticate users
 - [x] Understand what bodyparser does exactly, and what urlencoded means

 ##### Day 4